Caremark's dementia care commitment

-We are committed to improving the lives of those with dementia, providing personalised dementia home care across the country.
-Excellent quality care is not the only part of our commitment, we have been involved in a number of fundraising and awareness initiatives.
+We are committed to improving the lives of those with dementia.
+We pride ourselves on providing high-quality personalised dementia home care across the country.

 made in 2016 by The Alzheimer’s Society found that 400,000 people with dementia were receiving care at home, but only two in three home care workers had received adequate dementia training.
 We are dedicated to ensuring our care assistants receive the very best in-depth training and we have allocated over 2,400 dementia care courses over the last two years.